awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_CUR_Queries/Query_Help/_index.md

 ---
-title: "CUR Query Library Helpers"
+title: "CUR Query Library Help"
 date: 2020-08-28T11:16:09-04:00
 chapter: false
 weight: 4
 pre: "<b> </b>"
 ---

-These are queries to help navigate the CUR dataset.
+The CUR Query Library Help section is intended to provide tips and information about navigating the CUR dataset.
+We will cover beginner topics like getting started with querying the CUR, filtering query results, common query format, links to public documentation, and getting product information.
+We will also cover advanced topics like understanding your AWS Cost Datasets while working with the CUR data.

 {{% notice tip %}}
 Use the clipboard in the top right of the text boxes below to copy all of the text to be pasted.